 Australian Buloke – 5,060 IBF is an ironwood tree known to be the hardest wood.
 It is native to Australia and comes from a tree in Eastern and Southern Australia.
 It has a Janka hardness of 5,060 lbf.

 The species grows across an area of eastern and southern Australia.
-That is mainly north and west of the Great Dividing Range, within the Murray-Darling Basin, and New South Wales, South Australia, and Victoria.
+That is mainly north and west of the Great Dividing Range, within the Murray-Darling Basin, New South Wales, South Australia, and Victoria.
+It is dense.
 It is difficult to work on due to its hardness.
 Sometimes tear out occurs during planning or surfacing.
-It is dense.
 Start by testing a piece of wood before you proceed to your final project.

-Wood, as a material, has its hardness quantified using the Janka rating, and that is the industry standard rating.
-The eating gives a measurement of the resistance of wood samples to denting and wear.
+Wood, as a material, has its hardness quantified using the Janka rating, the industry standard rating.
+The eating measures the resistance of wood samples to denting and wear.
 Depending on the wood grain direction, different woods are tested based on the cut surface of a stump cut from the material.
 The measure of hardness and strength is pounds-force (lbf).